fabian-gl/personal-budget-react-express/README.md

 As dev dependecies nodemon is used to restart the server when a file is saved, and concurrently that allows to run the server and the client with the same command.

+## Testing

+The api is tested using postman.
+In the folder api-test, the a json and a png file can be found to see the results of the tests.
+To run the test yourself, you can import the file test-plan-import-with-postman.json from postman, or you can see the documentation about how the tests are structured in the following link [test documentation](https://documenter.getpostman.com/view/14922121/UUxxg8h1)